-ShareIn brings equity crowdfunding to all UK citizens
+Flexpansion launches on ShareIn, first FCA-approved equity crowdfunding platform in Scotland

 Flexpansion launches funding drive on Scottish equity crowdfunding platform with FCA approval

-Edinburgh, UK – July 1st4, 2014 – Flexpansion, a University of Edinburgh spin-out, has just launched on newly-FCA-authorised Scottish equity crowdfunding platform ShareIn.com.
+Edinburgh, UK – July 1st, 2014 – Flexpansion, a University of Edinburgh spin-out, has just launched on newly-FCA-authorised Scottish equity crowdfunding platform ShareIn.com.
 Financial Conduct Authority approval opens up the opportunity to everyone, whilst most equity crowdfunding sites are restricted to High Net Worth Individuals and sophisticated investors.
 With a minimum investment of just £10, the company is looking to bring in a large number of small investors who will not only have a stake in the company's future but also become informal ambassadors for its industry-leading software.